 Your Airstream Atlas is factory-equipped with a 12V, deep cycle AGM GPL-24T Lifeline battery.
-The house batteries are stored in the curbside compartment in front of the folding steps.
+The house batteries are located on either side of the unit in line with the folding steps.

 Battery Amp Draw and Testing

 For maximum battery life in AGM applications, do not discharge the battery below 50%.
 Discharging the battery to 100% will shorten the batteries life.
 A battery that is allowed to completely lose its charge will never regain its original power or a full charge.
 Once a battery is discharged, it will begin to sulfate and lose its capacity and longevity.